Plainbit/bitCollector/Linux/README.md

 ## Configuration

-The Linux DFIR Toolkit is highly customizable through its configuration files, allowing users to tailor the data collection process to their specific needs.
-The toolkit supports two primary types of configuration files: `systemOS.ini` for system artifacts and `3rdParty.ini` for third-party application logs.
+The Linux DFIR Triage Collector is highly customizable through its configuration files, allowing users to tailor the data collection process to their specific needs.
+The Triage Collector supports two primary types of configuration files: `systemOS.ini` for system artifacts and `3rdParty.ini` for third-party application logs.
 Here, we focus on the structure and customization of the `systemOS.ini` file, exemplified with a configuration tailored for Raspbian OS.

 ### Configuration File Structure